-- In PLATO, patients undergoing CABG, BRILINTA had a similar rate of major bleeds compared to clopidogrel at all days after stopping therapy except Day 1 where BRILINTA had a numerically higher rate of major bleeding. - If a patient is to undergo elective surgery and antiplatelet effect is not desired, BRILINTA should be discontinued 5 days prior to surgery (see section Pharmacodynamic properties).
+- In PLATO, patients undergoing CABG, BRILINTA had a similar rate of major bleeds compared to clopidogrel at all days after stopping therapy except Day 1 where BRILINTA had a numerically higher rate of major bleeding. - Based on the results in PLATO, if a CABG procedure is planned the bleeding risk with BRILINTA is numerically increased compared to that seen with clopidogrel when therapy is discontinued within 96 hours prior to the procedure. - If a patient is to undergo elective surgery and antiplatelet effect is not desired, BRILINTA should be discontinued 5 days prior to surgery. (see section Pharmacodynamic properties).